clownix/cloonix/xdoc/doc/building.rst

 Cloonix recompiles most of the open-sources it uses and sometimes patches them for adjustments.
 Libraries are put into a separate zone only for cloonix use.
 This allows the use of customized libs with no impact on the official host machine.

 The host machine can have qemu, openvswitch and spice installed, cloonix will use its own version of these softwares.
-None of the host's binary are called except for podman and docker.
+None of the host's binary are called except for podman.

 Wireshark and crun are not required in the host, those software are embedded in the bundle delivered with cloonix binaries.

 Sources associated to dpdk/ovs